-Conflict between the Ethiopian National Defence Forces and armed forces from Tigray regional state has been ongoing since November 2020.
-Although a national State of Emergency was lifted on 15 February 2022, The security situation can be unpredictable and civil unrest can materialise at short notice.
 This can result in road closures, disruption to phone and internet networks, closure of businesses and, in some cases, violence.
 If in any doubt, visitors should be ready to change their travel itinerary at short notice.
 Citizens are advised to monitor local media, exercise caution and avoid demonstrations and large gatherings.

-Travel insurance, including international medical evacuation, is essential for visitors to Ethiopia as medical facilities may be limited.
+Travel insurance, including international medical evacuation, is essential for visitors to Ethiopia as medical facilities are limited.
 It is essential that you check the terms of your travel insurance policy thoroughly before you travel.
-You should be aware that if you travel to areas of the country where the Department advises against travel, your travel insurance is likely to be invalidated and the Embassy’s ability to provide consular assistance may be limited.
+You should be aware that if you travel to areas of the country where the Department advises against all travel, your travel insurance is likely to be invalidated and the Embassy’s ability to provide consular assistance may be limited.

 You can contact the emergency services in Ethiopia by dialling:

 - Emergency: 911

 - Police: 991